 We want clinicians, health professionals, GPs and everyone involved in promoting good health outcomes to #TakeAStepForward with us and take all reasonable steps to identify individuals over 16 with Down's syndrome and offer them an annual health check by Spring 2024.

-We also want everyone involved in sport, recreation, leisure and the arts to consider what role they can play in supporting our community to become more active, more often.
+We also want everyone involved in sport, recreation, leisure, the arts and culture to consider what role they can play in supporting our community to become more active, more involved, more often.